 Fresh Meat and Fish:

 Since you’re never more than 3 hours away from the coast, there is always fresh fish and seafood.
-Chile's ocean has the Humboldt Current, which is home to some of the best fish in the world.
+Chile's ocean has the Humboldt Current, which is home to some of the best seafood in the world.
 At fish markets you can find fresh salmon, mackerel, conger eel, roballo, merluza, low mercury swordfish, tuna, grouper, rockfish, king crab, blue crab, stone crab, abalone, 10 species of clams, scallops, 5 species of mussels, oysters, keyhole limpets, sea squirt, squid, sea urchins, fresh picked seaweed, smelt, shrimp, octopus, flounder, and more.
 Beef in Chile is mostly 100% grass-fed.
 Most of their beef comes from Argentina and Brazil, who don't grain feed their cattle, and if you’re in the south, then the beef is most likely from that area or Patagonia where they also only eat grass.
 Lamb is of extremely high quality and the lamb from Patagonia has been claimed to be the best in the world.

 Fresh Fruit and Vegetables: